Rudy Eka Priyambada: Coaching career

-In September 2021, under Rudy Eka Indonesia qualified for the 2022 AFC Women's Asian Cup for the first time since 1989, after a 33 year absence.
+In September 2021, under Rudy, Indonesia qualified for the 2022 AFC Women's Asian Cup for the first time since 1989 after a 33 year absence.
 In the final tournament however, Indonesia lost all of their matches without scoring a goal, including a 18—0 defeat against Australia, the nation's worst defeat of all time.

-On August 1 2023, Rudy Eka was appointed as head coach of Liga 2 club Gresik United, however he left the club on 20 November 2023.
-A week later on 28 November 2024, Rudy became the head coach of Persiba Balikpapan.
+On August 1 2023, Rudy was appointed as head coach of Liga 2 club Gresik United, however he left the club on 20 November 2023.
+A week later on 28 November 2023, Rudy became the head coach of Persiba Balikpapan.
 That season the club was relegated to Liga 3.

-On 6 July 2025, Rudy Eka joined Al-Nassr Women as assistant coach.
+On 6 July 2025, Rudy joined Al-Nassr Women as head coach.
 Prior to this move, he had briefly served as technical director and assistant coach at Persijap Jepara from early May to the end of June 2025.